nithin-sai-k/import-export-for-nsx/README.md

 ### 1.4.1.
 Export

-Export will export your existing SDDC configuration from your source SDDC to a set of files that can be subsequently used for import.
+Export will export your existing configuration from your source SDDC/NSX manager to a set of files that can be subsequently used for import.

-Run the following command to export:
+For a VMware Cloud on AWS endpoint, run the following command to export:

 Windows